CagriCatik/Vehicle-Network-Standards/webpage/docs/Agile-SCRUM/09_SAFe/15_PI-Planning-Agenda.md

 ## Overview of PI Planning in SAFe

-Program Increment (PI) Planning is a significant event within the Scaled Agile Framework (SAFe) where all teams within an Agile Release Train (ART) synchronize and plan their work for the upcoming increment, typically lasting 8-12 weeks.
+Program Increment  Planning is a significant event within the Scaled Agile Framework  where all teams within an Agile Release Train (ART) synchronize and plan their work for the upcoming increment, typically lasting 8-12 weeks.
 PI Planning ensures alignment, sets clear goals, and identifies dependencies and risks.
 When conducted in person, PI Planning spans two days; remotely, it extends to 3-4 days to accommodate virtual collaboration.

 ## Day 1 Agenda